10 low-cost ideas for family fun this winter

 9. Try a Gruffalo orienteering course

-Discover less-trodden parts of the forest and learn new skills with our Gruffalo-themed orienteering challenge.
+Discover less-trodden parts of the forest and learn new skills with our Gruffalo-themed orienteering challenge - perfect for younger explorers.
 Use a simple map to find 12 Gruffalo markers hidden in the deep, dark wood.

 Answer questions along the way and gain valuable skills in decision making and map reading as you go.
 And if you're feeling competitive, choose to run, walk (or skip!) the course against the clock.